 - The early majority show up when a technology has proven that it is viable for widespread adoption.
 They are able to learn from the teachings of early adopters, and apply those teachings to their own situations.
 A lot of standards and best practices get cemented during this phase.
 The early majority tend to have stable job prospects and the ability to move on to new roles when they want to.

 - The late majority adopt technologies that are mature and stabilised.
 The late majority is willing to forgo the latest features and benefits in return for the lower perception of risk.
 The reality may be that they miss out on the best performance, security, and value on offer.
 They are most at risk of losing jobs to outsourcing and offshoring, due to the lower perceived value of their skills.

 - Laggards come last.
-Laggards come in many forms, and it’s not always a bad thing to operate in this space.
+Laggards come in many forms, and it's not always a bad thing to operate in this space.
 In my hometown, there was a time when the last few Novell Groupwise admins could command very high contract rates.
-There were only a few customers in town, and the supply/demand ratio favoured the experts.
-But these opportunities don’t last forever.
+There was only a few customers in town, but the supply/demand ratio favoured the experts.
+But these opportunities don't last forever.
 Laggards run the risk of their skills falling out of date and having no market value at all.

 Throughout your career you can move through different parts of the technology lifecycle.
 It will depend on your geographic area, your personal circumstances (e.g. health, age, family), and your natural abilities.
 A person close to retirement age might be quite happy to run out their final years as a laggard.
 A younger person with decades of work ahead of them should be trying to move towards the front half of the cycle.